Akuli/math-tutorial/basics.rst

 The Basics
 ==========

-This tutorial assumes that you know these things.
-If you don't, that's not a problem at all and you can just keep this page open while you read rest of the tutorial.
+This page contains all kinds of boring details that I don't want to clutter the rest of the tutorial with.

 +, -, \*, /
 ~~~~~~~~~~~